linnazhang/Workout-Routine-Timer/README.md

 This application is a **circuit training timer** which will allow the user to customize their own workout routine.
 The user will be able to add exercises to their workout, and set how long they want each exercise to last.
-Once started, the application will work down the list and the user will be notified each time the exercise changes.
+Once started, the application will start the countdown timer.
 I wanted to do this for my project because I personally need one, and all the ones available either cost money or aren't user-friendly.

 ##*User Stories*